 Participants must use a hotel lockbox for valuables, travel documents, air tickets, passport, and cash.

 Only carry the amount of cash you need each day.
-We suggest no more than 100 CUC.
+We suggest no more than 100 USD (about 2500 Cuban pesos).
 Leave the rest of your money in your hotel lockbox, along with your travel documents, passport, and other valuables.
 (Your actual passport is necessary to exchange money.)

 Taxis and public transportation